 Show Notes

-Kay CJ et al., Nature 650, 129–140 ( - Relaxed-clock dating of pre-LECA gene duplications in Asgard archaeal and alphaproteobacterial lineages shows a complex archaeal host with cytoskeleton, endomembrane system and nucleus before mitochondrial acquisition around 2.2 Ga.
+Kay CJ et al., Nature, doi:10.1038/s41586-025-09808-z - Relaxed-clock dating of pre-LECA gene duplications in Asgard archaeal and alphaproteobacterial lineages shows a complex archaeal host with cytoskeleton, endomembrane system and nucleus before mitochondrial acquisition around 2.2 Ga.
+Key terms: eukaryogenesis, Asgard archaea, mitochondrial endosymbiosis, gene duplication, molecular clock.

 Study Highlights: